XXV - Anamnesis

 “Partially.
 I didn’t know about the existence of the quarter in that location.
 Had I, I would have simply taken it myself.
-I do believe I am the recipient of some faulty information.
+I do believe I’m the recipient of some faulty information.
 I’ll have to look into that.”

-“Uh oh,” Victor added with jeer.
-“Somebody is going to get their ass kicked.”
+“Uh oh,” Victor added with mockery.
+“Somebody’s going to get their ass kicked.”

-Victor leapt up off the floor, standing as close to the force field that separated them as he could, without touching it.
+Victor leapt up off the floor.
+He stood as close to the force field that separated them as he could.

-“Settle down Mr. Merrick, before you hurt yourself,” Dan said in suggestion.
+“Settle down, Mr. Merrick, before you hurt yourself,” Dan said.
 “Have I ever lied to you?
 I thought we were past this.”

 Victor backed off.
-“Okay, explain to me then how Martin works for you.
-I mean, since I know the guy better than he knows himself, I know he would never ‘help the bad guys’ so to speak.
-Explain it to me Dan.
-I would really like to know.”
+“Alright then, explain to me then how Martin works for you.
+I mean, since I know the guy better than he knows himself, I know he’d never ‘help the bad guys’ so to speak.
+Explain it to me, Dan.
+I’d really like to know.”

 “BASTARD!”
-Victor screamed, punching the force field, accomplishing nothing.
+Victor punched the force field.
+It accomplished nothing.

-Dan walked back to my cell, focusing his attention on me once again.
+Dan walked back to my cell.
 “The note you mentioned, I orchestrated it.”